 Investing in some of the best smart light bulbs is an ideal first step to creating a smart home ecosystem.
 Smart lighting, especially when coupled with a smart speaker, can be a seamless way to control your home - and make for some very cool experiences.

 And it's not all just Philips Hue nowadays.
 There are plenty of alternatives in a plethora of sizes, shapes, colors and styles, from a huge array of different brands.

 Rather than picking individual light bulbs for this smart lighting buyerâs guide, weâve instead picked what we believe to be the best smart light platforms â youâre much more likely to go all-in with one particular system rather than scatter various brands across your home - but don't worry, we'll discuss individual bulb choices too.

-Update: We updated this article in November 2019 to include the latest smart lights we've been testing from the likes of Hue, Wyze and Eufy.
+Update: We updated this article in February 2020 to include the latest smart lights we've been testing from the likes of Hue, Innr, Wyze and Eufy.